Other services Lietuva-Vilnius: Kitos paslaugos

 Lot No: 1

-Lot title: Elektroninės mokslo duomenų bazės The Cochrane Library prenumeratos paslaugų viešasis pirkimas
+Lot title: Elektroninių mokslo duomenų bazių BMJ Journals Online Collection ir BMJ Best Practice prenumeratos paslaugų viešasis pirkimas

 V.1) Date of contract award decision